andreabenini/linux.tips/distro.suse.opensuse.tumbleweed/zypper.md

 It's just a matter of running `zypper ref` in order to resync with current repos, after that you can safely run `zypper dup` or whatever you need

+## Enable and Disable repositories
+- `zypper repos` to list all your available repositories as usual.
+- `zypper modifyrepo -d repo-backports-update` to disable (not delete) a repository.
+The repository number could be used but it's better to always use the Alias instead of it
+- `zypper modifyrepo -e repo-backports-update` to enable it back again.
+Same suggestions reported one line above are still valid